fhirpack/fhirpack/README.md

 # Bugs

-Please report any bugs that you find here or create a pull request accoring to the [contribution guidelines](CONTRIBUTING.rst).
+Please report any bugs that you find here or create a pull request according to the [contribution guidelines](CONTRIBUTING.rst).

 ---